 Michelin Stars, iconic skyline views, and impressive international cuisine give these engagement party hotspots a permanent place on our list of New York's chicest pre-wedding venues.
-From downtown Manhattan to New York's chic Nolita neighborhood, there's no limit to the endless party possibilities offered from these leading locations to celebrate the most important time in your lives.
+From New York's hip Nolita neighborhood to hidden gems in Brooklyn, there's no limit to the endless party possibilities offered from these leading locations to celebrate the most important time in your lives.

 New Zealand meets Nolita when it comes to describing the unique atmosphere provided by this New Zealand-inspired Manhattan maven.
 This Michelin-star rated restaurant is the proud prodigy of New Zealand native, and co-owner, Matt Lambert, whose culinary skills and masterful techniques constantly promote the evolution of Asian dishes combined with seasonal ingredients delivered through the exclusive, gourmet menu.